 Over the 6 pages, writer Vic Bloom and artist Bob Montana will show the lengths Archie will go to impress Betty.
 Unfortunately, he won’t be able to be as successful as he was with the bicycle stunt.
 Each further attempt to impress results in him making a nuisance of himself or putting him in sticky situations.
 This slapstick humour is the driving force for the comedy in this issue, with Archie finding new ways to get himself embarrassing situations, whether it be ripping his pants or being pulled into being a tight rope walker.

-From a visual standpoint, this comic story feels like a kind of oddity.
-It doesn’t look like what readers would associate with Archie Comics.
-Montana’s early style is cartoony, but more grounded in the styles you would see in other comics of the time.
-Montana would evolve the look and feel over the coming years into something more recognisable, with Dan DeCarlo coming in the 50s to solidify what we know today.
+From a visual standpoint, this first appearance doesn’t look like anything modern readers would associate with Archie Comics.
+Montana’s early style was informed more by realism, but possessing some more animated qualities to accommodate the humour.
+The artist would continue to evolve the look and feel over the coming years into something more recognisable, with Dan DeCarlo coming in the 50s to solidify what we know today.

 Possessing the defined cheekbones, wavy asymmetric haircut and red hair, Archie is clearly modelled on Andy Hardy.
 Played by a young Mickey Rooney, the character starred in a series of popular comedy films.
 (There was a total of 16 films but in the four years leading up to the first Archie story, there were already ten released.)
 Hardy would’ve been the most recognisable teenager in the county, so it’s no blame that Montana used him as inspiration.